Nicholas Ochs: Capitol attack

 Ochs is a high ranking "elder" of the Proud Boys right wing extremist organization.
 In 2021 during the January 6 United States Capitol attack, Ochs threw smoke bombs at police officers and trespassed into the United States Capitol where he smoked cigarettes.
 The same day, he posted a photograph in front of the words "Murder the Media".

+Ochs was taken into custody on January 7, 2021.
+On February 3, 2021, he was indicted by a federal grand jury of the District of Columbia for conspiracy to obstruct the United States Congress.

 In September 2022, Ochs pleaded guilty to obstructing a federal proceeding in a joint prosecution with Nicolas DeCarlo.
 During his court appearance, Ochs claimed he was a journalist.
-In December 2022, he was fined $5,000, and sentenced to four years in prison, and three years of supervised release.
+In December 2022, he was fined $5,000 and sentenced to four years in prison and three years of supervised release.
 In November 2024, his conviction was vacated following the Supreme Court's decision in Fischer v.
 United States, and he was released pending a new trial.
 On January 16, 2025, he and co-defendant Nicholas DeCarlo were re-indicted on nine counts in the United States District Court for the District of Columbia.
 He was pardoned on January 20, 2025, by Donald Trump.

 Personal life

 He is married and lived in Honolulu, Hawaii.
-In 2016, he and his wife appeared in a scripted episode of Divorce Court.
+In 2016, he and his wife appeared in an episode of Divorce Court.